How to Stop Diarrhea in Babies Fast, Safely at Home

 - Apple puree (stewed)

-- Curd (for babies > 8 months, if tolerated)
+- Curd for gut recovery (for babies over 8 months, if tolerated)

 - Boiled potato mash